robertschank/robertschank.github.io/index.md

 ## <a id="morning-pages-full"></a> Morning Pages
 [**Julia Cameron, The Artist's Way**](https://juliacameronlive.com/books-by-julia/)

 **Context:** Morning Pages is a daily writing practice designed to clear mental clutter and access creativity.
-There's no technique to master—just write whatever comes up.
+There's no ideal technique—just write whatever comes up.

 **Good for:**
 - Clarity, focus
 - Creativity, new ideas
-- Building a regular creative practice without perfectionism or self-judgment
+- Building a creative practice without perfectionism or self-judgment

 **Spice Level:** 🌶️ Mild